Best Trade Schools in Utah

 2. Check program alignment with Utah licensing requirements

-3. Review job placement data
+3. Review career services data

 4. Tour workshops and labs